polyfox/moon/README.md

 Compilation is done via the CMake build system.
 Use cmake in the root folder to generate your Makefiles or (VS/CodeBlocks) projects of choice for your platform, then simply compile it.

+mrb_config.rb should be edited, to use the correct toolchain for building mruby.

+TODO: use a custom gembox, outside the mrbgems directory